Albanian epic poetry

 Albanian epic poetry is a form of epic poetry created by the Albanian people.
 It consists of a longstanding oral tradition still very much alive.
 A good number of Albanian epic singers (lahutarë or rapsodë, 'bards' or 'rhapsodes') can be found today in Kosovo and northern Albania, and some also in Montenegro.
-The Albanian traditional singing of epic verse from memory is one of the last survival of its kind in modern Europe.
+The Albanian traditional singing of epic verse from memory is one of the last survivors of its kind in modern Europe, and the last survivor of the Balkan traditions.

 Albanian epic poetry has been analysed by Homeric scholars to acquire a better understanding of Homeric epics.
 The long oral tradition that has sustained Albanian epic poetry reinforces the idea that pre-Homeric epic poetry was oral.
+The theory of oral-formulaic composition was developed also through the scholarly study of Albanian epic verse.

 Northern Albanian epic poetry is performed singing to the accompaniment of the lahutë or çifteli.
 Within the Albanian epic poetry, Kângë Kreshnikësh constitute the most important heroic non-historical cycle, while the songs of Skanderbeg form the most important historical cycle.

 Documentation

+Albanian traditions have been handed down orally across generations.
+They have been preserved through traditional memory systems that have survived intact into modern times in Albania, a phenomenon that is explained by the lack of state formation among Albanians and their ancestors – the Illyrians, being able to preserve their "tribally" organized society.
+This distinguished them from civilizations such as Ancient Egypt, Minoans and Mycenaeans, who underwent state formation.

+Albanian myths and legends have been written down since the period of the oldest Albanian literary works (from the 15th century onwards), but the systematic collection of Albanian customs and folklore material began only in the 19th century.